 Feedback on the scenarios and this work in general are welcome at: info@millennium-project.org.
+And a good survey of related research is available at https://securesustain.org/covid-19-reports/3

 EXECUTIVE SUMMARY

 We are so overloaded with information coming in all directions from medical experts, economic analysts, politicians, public health officials, and media pundits, that it is difficult to get a coherent picture of possible future directions of the COVID-19 pandemic.